singh1114/best/_posts/2019-07-05-how-to-write-a-request-parameter-validation-middleware-in-node.js.md

 Wrong type of the parameter: 82.227ms( Used integer)
 ```

-According to above numbers, it is pretty clear that middleware using Simple validator does perform better by big margins.
+According to the above numbers, it is pretty clear that middleware using a Simple validator does perform better by big margins.
 You can choose whichever you want to use.

 I hope you guys will like the idea behind the post.
 Please share it with your colleagues and let me know on social media platforms.